yeule0/XFilter/README.md

 - **Text-Only Mode (IRC Mode)**: Hide all images, videos, and profile pics on X, creating a distraction-free, text-only experience.
 - **Ad Filtering**: Optionally hide ads on X.
 - **Hide Sidebar**: Option to hide right sidebar.
+- **Custom background color**: option to set a custom background color

 This extension is perfect for users who want to reduce visual clutter or avoid specific content on X.